 Frequently Asked Questions:

-Do I have to be diagnosed with a mental health issue in order to join Me2/Orchestra?
+Do I have to be diagnosed with a mental health issue in order to join Me2/?

 No, although we are definitely reaching out to many people in the mental health community in hopes of serving individuals who are struggling with mental illnesses.
 Not every member of Me2/ has an illness themselves, but everyone has a story to tell – about a family member, friend, or colleague who has struggled to maintain good mental health.

-Is there an audition or interview for Me2/Orchestra?
+Is there an audition or interview for Me2/ orchestras and ensembles?

-There is no audition necessary to join Me2/Orchestra.
+There is no audition necessary to join any Me2/ group.
 All interested musicians have to do is show up.
-Well, we’d prefer that they sign up via our website first, just so we know who is coming, but that’s the extent of it.
+Well… we would prefer that you send us an email first, just so we know that you are coming, but that’s the extent of it.
 Most of the musicians who join will provide us with enough information so that we have a general idea of their playing level and we can all go into rehearsals knowing what to expect.

 Yes!
 In the words of one of the Me2/ members, “If we’re going to fulfill our mission of fighting stigma, then we have to perform as much as possible.”
 We perform throughout the year in both traditional venues (recital halls) as well as prisons, rehabilitation centers, and hospitals.
 We also perform for mental health conferences, and essentially anywhere we know we can reach an audience of people who are living with mental illnesses.